sidc321/Rforestry/Python/docs/source/usage.rst

 This is an example of how to retrieve the underlying tree structure in the forest.
-To do that, we need to use the :meth:`translate_tree() <forestry.RandomForest.translate_tree>` function, which fills the :ref:`forest <translate-label>` attribute for the corresponding tree.
+To do that, we need to use the :meth:`translate_tree() <forestry.RandomForest.translate_tree>` function, which fills the :ref:`saved_forest <translate-label>` attribute for the corresponding tree.

 .. code-block:: Python